gabe-terrell/FAHAD-FS/readme.md

     - [X] Filenode ID querying
     - [X] Filenode dynamic server address registration
 - [X] File storage on file nodes
-- [X] *File upload through master node* (to-be-deprecated)
-- [ ] *File download through master node* (not to be implemented)
-- [X] Support for simultaenous clients (multithreaded master node and file nodes)
+- [X] Support for simultaneous clients (multithreaded master node and file nodes)
+    - [X] Multiple client access to filesystem
+    - [ ] Safe concurrent accessing (to avoid simultaneous accesses on the same resource)
-- [X] Multiple filenodes on same host machine
-    - Helpful for testing, unlikely in "production"
+- [X] Multiple filenodes on same host machine (Helpful for testing, unlikely in "production")
-- [ ] __File upload direct from client to filenode__-- high priority
+- [ ] __File upload direct from client to filenode__
     - [X] server handshake with location passing
     - [X] transmission from client to filenode and storage on filenode local filesystem
-    - [ ] 3-way transmission integrity check between filenode, master, client
+    - [X] 3-way transmission integrity check between filenode, master, client
 - [ ] __File download direct from filenode to client__-- high priority
     - [ ] server handshake with location passing
     - [ ] transmission from filenode to client
     - [ ] 3-way transmission integrity check between filenode, master, client
-- [ ] File replication across multiple file nodes
+- [X] File replication across multiple file nodes
+    - [X] filesystem mirrors all files across all active nodes
     - [ ] load balancing for selection of file nodes to receive data
+        - load balancing for size: each file node has an equal amount of data
+        - load balancing to manage bandwidth to each node: keep filenodes from getting choked
-    - [ ] file nodes will redistribute files to fresh node upon entry to the network (directed by master)
+    - [ ] redistribution of files to fresh nodes upon entry to the network (directed by master)
-    - [ ] files that are under-replicated (under k = 3) due to node failure will be copied to new machines
+    - [ ] re-replication of files to new nodes under occurrence of file node failure
+- [ ] File Node sends 'still-alive' pings to master so master can track 'active' nodes
+- [ ] Client: splitting of large files across multiple file nodes
+- [ ] Client: caching of recently accessed files at host machine
+    - Set TTL to determine how long file can be cached
+    - update of cached file spurs new update of file on network